discoverygarden/dgi_standard_derivative_examiner/README.md

   - Likely related in some respect to the number of cores available for Drupal and the SQL server in general
 - The number of items per worker
   - bootstrapping each worker takes time, but Drupal has a habit of hanging on to loaded entities longer than expected, and we do not want the process to fail due to memory exhaustion.
 Might be safe-ish up to 1000, in most environments?

+The `dgi-standard-derivative-examiner:derive` command defaults to outputting CSV containing:
+- `nid`: the node ID
+- `model_uri`: the model URI processed for the node
+- `model_plugin`: the associated model plugin ID
+- `target_plugin`: the target plugin ID processed on the row
+- `target_uri`: the target/destination media use URI for the row
+- `expected`: a boolean, for if the target is expected
+  - generally, if the source "original file" exists, the target is expected to exist
+- `exists`: a boolean, for if the target _does_ exist
+- `message`: some descriptive text for the status of the row

+The four columns related to the targets are nullable, if a model is found to be in use by a node that does not have one of our plugins describing it.

 ## Troubleshooting/Issues